We’re going to clear some of the mystery around matched betting arbing, and tell you how you can use it profitably.

 What events can I arb in?

-Theoretically, you can back/lay arb on any event in which there is a price difference.
+Theoretically, you can back/lay or matched bet arb on any event in which there is a price difference.
 But, doing it on obscure markets is going to make you stand out like a sore thumb.

 Horse Racing is notorious for arbing opportunities because of the constant price movements.
 And because these movements can be quite vast, the value in these arbing opportunities is especially good.